Next round of exchange: Semester 1, 2022. Applications close: 10 May 2021.

 Next round of exchange: Semester 1, 2022

-We hold information sessions during each semester, and you are welcome to attend any of these without reservations.
-You are strongly encouraged to attend at least one of these.
+We hold information sessions during each semester and you are welcome to attend any of these without reservations.
+You are strongly encouraged to attend at least one.

 Some of the topics that we cover are: